 Affordable Home Sales are on the up and up.
 More and more brokers are starting to offer them because there is not much else on the market to sell for big commissions.

 The average sales price is changing.
 Stay tuned for more info about average sales prices for homes and condos in the area.
-New numbers are out and we'll add them before May 2017.
+New numbers are out.

 BRA Made - This Boston Redevelopment Authority affordable condo opportunity was offered for $250,000 - income limited to $66,000 annual.
 Its at Porter 156 Lofts in East Boston.
 Its has a large concept space with open floor plan and a 161 sq ft second floor loft area for bedroom or office.
 Has 16 foot high ceilings, includes a roof deck terrace.
 The listing was being offered by (978) 790-4381.
 A 4.5% mortgage will cost you about $1230 a month plus annual taxes of around $3,000 and condo fees of $160/mo